 How Often Different Types Of Musicians Should Replace Their Strings

+How often should you restring a guitar?
 The biggest factor in how often you need to replace the strings on your guitar is simply how much you use it, and in what setting.
 Basically, professional guitarists will need to change them far more often than amateurs.

 Guitarists On Tour Or Those Who Gig Daily